quietui/quiet/docs/docs/theming.md

 ### Using light and dark on the same page

 Sometimes, it's desirable to have a contrasting theme for certain sections of the page.
 For example, a light-themed page might have a dark-themed sidebar or footer.
 You can achieve this by applying the `quiet-light` or `quiet-dark` class to any element on the page.
 Everything _inside_ that element will use the specified theme.

+This works for light and dark mode, but not for [built-in presets](#built-in-presets).
+To keep the stylesheet small, built-in presets only redefine the primary seed color, not the entire theme.

 ## Theme concepts